 We may also be unable to adequately satisfy a third party payor's value/benefit assessment on an ongoing basis.
-It is possible that third party payors will select low-cost clinical comparators that serve as benchmarks for determining relative value, including generics, biosimilars and lower cost brands with or without the same approved indication.
-The result of such a change would be a more challenging value/benefit assessment caused by a more challenging basis for comparison and the potential for a worse relative outcome.
-Third party outcome, including such payors may determine that we have failed to generate sufficient evidence to demonstrate the relative benefits of ARCALYST or any of our product candidates, if approved, and refuse refusing to provide coverage and reimbursement entirely, or may find finding the evidence not sufficiently compelling to support the our desired pricing and reimbursement.
+It is possible that third party payors will select low-cost clinical comparators that serve as benchmarks for determining relative value, including biosimilars and lower costs brands with or without the same approved indication.
+The result of such a change would be a more challenging value/benefit assessment and the potential for a worse relative outcome, including such payors refusing to provide coverage and reimbursement entirely, or finding the evidence not sufficiently compelling to support our desired pricing and reimbursement.
 Similarly, payors may implement coverage criteria that further restrict the use of ARCALYST or any of our product candidates, if approved, beyond the approved label, which could adversely affect their commercial potential, including, for example, situations where a patient must be proven to not adequately respond to the lower-cost comparator.

 We may be unable to sustain any favorable coverage and reimbursement on an ongoing basis.
-Third party payors may also revisit their previously established coverage policies from time to time including their assessment of the relative value/benefit provided by a drug product compared to clinical alternatives, such as any competitive products with the same or similar indications and often introduce more challenging price negotiation methodologies under a number of circumstances, including, but not limited to the entrance of new competitors, including branded drugs, generics and biosimilars, into the market.
+Third party payors may also revisit their previously established coverage policies from time to time including their assessment of the relative value/benefit provided by a drug product compared to clinical alternatives, such as any competitive products with the same or similar indications and biosimilars.
 It is possible that a third party payor may consider our products and product candidates, if approved, as substitutable and only be willing to cover the cost of the alternative product.
 Even if we show improved efficacy, safety or improved convenience of administration with ARCALYST or any of our product candidates, if approved, pricing of competitive products may limit the amount we will be able to charge.
 Third party payors often introduce more challenging price negotiation methodologies when competitors exist or enter into the market.
 Third party payors may deny or revoke the reimbursement status of a given product or establish prices for new or existing marketed products at levels that are too low to enable us to realize an appropriate return on our investment in our product candidates.
-In some cases, when new competitor generic and biosimilar products enter the market, there are mandatory price reductions for the innovator compound.
+In some cases, when new competitor biosimilar products enter the market, there are mandatory price reductions for the innovator compound.
 In other cases, payors employ "therapeutic category" price referencing and seek to lower the reimbursement levels for all treatment in the respective therapeutic category.
 Additionally, new competitor brand drugs can trigger therapeutic category reviews in the interest of modifying coverage and/or reimbursement levels.
 The potential of third party payors to introduce more challenging price negotiation methodologies could have a negative impact on our ability to continue to commercialize ARCALYST or successfully commercialize any of our product candidates, if approved.
 Third party payors may also employ challenging price negotiation tactics in the event of a proposed price increase of our current and future products.
-See "Risks" Risks Related to Commercialization - It may be difficult for us to realize the benefit of increasing the price of certain of our commercialized products, due to unfavorable actions that third party payors and other market participants may take. products."
+See "Risks Related to Commercialization - It may be difficult for us to realize the benefit of increasing the price of certain of our commercialized products."

-It may be difficult for us to realize the benefit of increasing the price of certain of our commercialized products, due to unfavorable actions that third party payors and other market participants may take. products.
+It may be difficult for us to realize the benefit of increasing the price of certain of our commercialized products.